 U3As and interest groups are run by volunteers.
 Please take a moment to read our Member’s Charter to understand how to make participation in an interest group an enjoyable and beneficial experience for everyone involved.
 There’s a copy on the back cover of our Handbook.

 If for any reason you cannot attend a session, please notify the Group Leader well in advance if possible.

 Where a group involves physical activities, members must be sufficiently fit to participate.
 That doesn’t mean you need to be an Olympic athlete to join in — the emphasis is on enjoyment and fun.
 If you’re in any doubt, get in touch with the group leader to see if the group is suitable for you.

-In some cases, such as yoga and Pilates, participants will be required to fill in a confidential form disclosing any relevant health issues.
+In some cases, such as Pilates and Yoga, participants will be required to fill in a confidential form disclosing any relevant health issues.

 You don’t need to be the world’s greatest expert to lead an interest group.
-Passion about the subject and a willingness to organize meetings on a regular basis (weekly, fortnightly, or monthly) are what count.
-If you are interested in running a group, please fill out the form on the contact page.
+Passion about the subject and a willingness to organise meetings on a regular basis (weekly, fortnightly, or monthly) are what count.
+If you are interested in running a group, please fill out the form on the Contact page.